j3t/ssl-utils/README.md

 ```

 ##### To access a PKCS #11 store via library ...
-the type must be 'PKCS11', the path to the library of the PKCS #11 implementation must be configured and Java 7 or above should be used.
+the type must be set to 'PKCS11', the path to the library of the PKCS #11 implementation must be configured and Java 7 or above should be used.
 ```java
 KeyStore keyStore = KeyStoreBuilder.create()
 		.setType(KeyStoreType.PKCS11)